 In the fine arts model, teachers must complete a context narrative form in the platform.
-Context narratives allow teachers to provide peer reviewers critical contextual or instructional information which helps ensure accurate scoring.

 In the P.E. model, teachers must include labeling information that allows the peer reviewer to know which students should be scored.

 Context narratives should contain objective information only.